Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 Loaded model: Test
 Chat Bot ready, type anything to start: (Ctrl + C or type '!EXIT' to stop chatting)
 >Hi
-Response: How are you doing ?
+Response: how are you doing ?

 >^C
 Done Chatting...